Skip to content

 Public Health Leadership

-This module is designed to ensure practitioners have the knowledge and skills to lead and manage public health issues, interventions and services in a global field.
+This module is designed to ensure practitioners have the knowledge and skills to lead and manage public health issues, interventions and services in a local, national and global field.
 It will enable service review, improvement and project development and management.
 Leadership theories, change, and quality management will be explored and applied to the global public health arena to enable the development of skills and knowledge to ensure the effective application of leadership to professional, policy and legal frameworks.

 Epidemiology